EthanLeitch/pythonprojects/README.md

 # pythonprojects
 All of my python projects, all in one place.
 You should have received a copy of my software distribution license with this repository.<br/>
+If not, the license can be viewed and downloaded here: https://textuploader.com/dvukh <br/>

 These are the python games/projects I have created.